xibosignage/xibo-manual/source/en/media_module_subplaylist.md

 Use the drop-down menu for the **Spot Fill** field to determine how any remaining [Spots](media_module_subplaylist#spots.html) should be filled in the event that there are not enough Widgets on the selected Playlist to fulfil the specified play spots:

-- Select the **Repeat** option to re show and cycle through the content on the selected Playlist until the number of Spots has been fulfilled.
+- **Repeat** to re show and cycle through the content on the selected Playlist until the number of Spots has been fulfilled.
-- Select **Fill** to take content from the first row Playlist, that has 0 entered for Spots, to use its content to fill any remaining Spots for the selected Playlist.
+- **Fill** to take content from the first row Playlist, that has 0 entered for Spots, to use its content to fill any remaining Spots for the selected Playlist.
-- Select the **Pad** option to take content from the first row Playlist, that has 0 entered for Spots, to distribute its content evenly with the content already contained on the selected Playlist.
+- **Pad**t o take content from the first row Playlist, that has 0 entered for Spots, to distribute its content evenly with the content already contained on the selected Playlist.

 {tip}
-Spot options are a useful tool to define advertising/promotional content held in Playlists and control how that content is played.
+**Spot Options** are a useful tool to define advertising/promotional content held in Playlists and control how that content is played.

-Spots, Spot Length and Spot Fill are all optional and can be left blank if this functionality is not required!
+**Spots**, **Spot Length** and **Spot Fill** are all optional and can be left blank if this functionality is not required!
 {/tip}

 ## Playlist Ordering